Rayna Knyaginya: Biography

-She was born on January 6, 1856, in Panagyurishte, during the Ottoman Empire, and died in July 29, 1917, in Sofia, during the Kingdom of Bulgaria.
-She was born into the family of the priest Georgi Futekov (Георги Футеков) (1830-1876).
-Her mother was Nona Nalbantska (1835-1923).
+She was born on January 6, 1856, in Panagyurishte, during the Ottoman Empire, and died on July 29, 1917, in Sofia, during the Kingdom of Bulgaria.
+She was born into the family of the priest Georgi Futekov (Георги Футеков) (1830–1876).
+Her mother was Nona Nalbantska (1835–1923).
 The family had six children: Raina, Atanas, Maria, Vasil, Pena, and Zahari.

 She graduated from the Girls' School in Stara Zagora.

 When she was 20 and working as a head teacher in the Panagyurishte girls' school since 1874, she was asked to sew the flag for the April Uprising by Georgi Benkovski, which she accepted.

 The day the uprising was declared in April 1876, she raised the flag alongside Georgi Benkovski.
 Following the harsh suppression of the revolt by Ottoman forces, she was captured, subjected to repeated assaults and rapes, beaten, and deprived of food except for bread and water for over a month in the Plovdiv prison.

 After the intervention of European diplomats, Raina was released and sent to Moscow.
 She managed to reach Moscow through Istanbul with a forged passport.
 She studied medicine there for three years and became a midwife, making her the first woman in Bulgaria to earn this qualification.
 While in Moscow, she wrote her autobiography in 1876, the first book about the uprising, which was originally published in Russian and subsequently translated into Bulgarian in 1934, and published posthumously in 1935.
 While in Moscow, she also managed to arrange the upbringing of 32 orphans from Panagyurishte, including her younger brother, through a ladies' charity committee.

 Rayna Knyaginya went back to Bulgaria and was then invited by Kliment of Tarnovo to become a teacher in Tarnovo.